 The kindergarten program also teaches language fundamentals: sentences, periods, question marks, capitalization of the first word in sentences, rhyming words, antonyms, and vocabulary.
 Adding handwriting instruction with McRuffy’s books (choose from traditional or modern manuscript or cursive workbooks) or those from another publisher rounds this out into a total language arts program.

-At the first grade level of the McRuffy program, students have a Spelling and Phonics workbook (SAP) and a Language and Reading workbook (LAR).
+The McRuffy program for first grade provides students with a Language and Reading workbook (LAR) and a Spelling and Phonics workbook (SAP).
 Instructions in the two-volume teacher’s manual direct you to teach from both workbooks and one of the storybooks in most lessons.

 The first unit of LAR is largely review of concepts taught in kindergarten.
 From there it progresses to more challenges phonograms, prefixes and suffixes, contractions, and two-syllable words.
 By the end of first grade, most of the phonograms will have been introduced.